The Best VPNs for Linux 2024

 We liked that NordVPN prioritizes privacy and security by offering next-generation encryption while using secure protocols such as OpenVPN, IKEv2/IPsec2, and its proprietary NordLynx built on top of WireGuard.
 Its powerful features include a kill switch, double VPN servers, smart and private DNS, Onion over VPN for torrenting, ad and malware blocking, and more.
 It is also headquartered in Panama and holds a true no-logs policy.

-It has Ubuntu NordVPN support and is compatible with many other Linux distros, such as Debian, Fedora, Elementary OS, Mint, RHEL, CentOS, openSUSE, and especially Qubes OS.
-Qubes OS is primarily aimed at security, which is why we think NordVPN is the perfect choice for the security-conscious Linux user.
+It supports Ubuntu and is compatible with many other Linux distros, such as Debian, Fedora, Elementary OS, Mint, RHEL, CentOS, openSUSE, and especially Qubes OS.
+Qubes OS primarily focuses on security, so we think NordVPN is the perfect choice for security-conscious Linux users.

-Lastly, but still importantly, NordVPN is one of the fastest VPNs we’ve tested and also offers a user-friendly interface that makes it quick and easy to connect to the fastest available server.
+Lastly, but still importantly, NordVPN is one of the fastest VPNs we’ve tested.
+It also offers a user-friendly interface that makes it quick and easy to connect to the fastest available server.

 What we didn’t like

-We found it a bit glitchy and were unable to test it on all Linux distros to make a detailed comparison of their connectivity performance across the board.
+We found it a bit glitchy and were unable to test it on all Linux distros to make a detailed comparison of their connectivity performance.
 Needless to say, it’s still a solid VPN, and with its 30-day money-back guarantee, it’s worth a shot.

 NordVPN specs